-(A) Bill of Rights guaranteeing individual rights and freedoms (B) Definitions of Government for the Dene Nation ii) Local government.
+- (A) Bill of Rights guaranteeing individual rights and freedoms - (B) Definitions of Government for the Dene Nation - i)Provincial equivalent which would be the replacement of the existing Territorial Government. - ii)Local government.

 ADMINISTRATION OF JUSTICE (exclusive areas of Dene Government)